AviatrixSystems/avxlabs-docs/ace_pro/docs/lab4.md

 Restart
 ```

-After this lab, this is how the overall topology would look like:
+After this lab, this is how the overall topology will look:

 ```{figure} images/lab5-finaltopo.png
 ---